Qoyyuum/mcp-metatrader5-server/README.md

 - Analyze trading history
 - Integrate with AI assistants through the Model Context Protocol
 - ASGI server support for integration with modern web frameworks
+- Support for both SSE and Streamable HTTP transports

 ## Installation